arcturus5340/ee-hpc-research/README.md

 cd ee-hpc-research
 ```

-2. Navigate to the `notebooks/` directory and open the desired notebook:
+2. Navigate to the `notebooks/` directory and launch Jupyter Notebook:

 ```
+cd notebooks
 jupyter notebook
 ```